eriknomitch/prwd/README.md

 **sw**

-*Set persistent working directory*
+*Sets the persistent working directory*

 **gw**

-*Change current working directory into persistent working direcotry*
+*Changes the shell's current working directory into the persistent working direcotry*

 **lw**

-*Print persistent working directory*
+*Prints the persistent working directory*

 Credits
 -------